hasnaa38/city-explorer/README.md

 12-09-2021 04:30pm - Application now has a location explore functionality, with a GET route for the location resource.
 12-09-2021 07:20pm - Application now can show map of the requested location.
 12-09-2021 08:00pm - Application now can alert for errors.
+13-09-2021 09:00pm - Application now can show weather info for certain locations.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->